ArtemisSoftware/Pan-Tracklist/README.md

 - ✅ Displays album titles and images
 - ✅ Fetches JSON from a remote endpoint at runtime
-- ✅ Uses a custom `User-Agent` header for image requests
 - ✅ Caches data locally with Room for offline access
 - ✅ Supports pagination via Paging 3
 - ✅ Handles configuration changes